argnux/weather/README.md

 - [x] Can read city from a console
 - [x] Can read token from a console
 - [x] Can read token from a file
-- [ ] Prints weather in existing city
+- [x] Prints weather in existing city
 - [x] Uses default address and port, can select other address and port
-- [ ] Prints correct message when a connection could not be established
+- [x] Prints correct message when a connection could not be established
-- [ ] Prints correct message when a city does not exist
+- [x] Prints correct message when a city does not exist
-- [ ] Always finishes with exit code 0

 ### Code review
 Technologies used: